 This webinar was originally part of our Nonprofit Website Office Hours series.
 The transcript has been lightly edited for clarity.

-The whole point of a nonprofit website audit is to get a global view of your organization’s site and to identify those parts of the site that are great, as well as those parts that just aren’t meeting your visitors’ needs and ultimately helping you advance your mission.
+The whole point of a nonprofit website audit is to get a global view of your organization’s site and to identify those parts of the site that are great, as well as the areas that are falling short.

-Our goal today is to give you a concrete plan that you can put into practice later this week to find the strengths and weaknesses of your nonprofit site by conducting that comprehensive website audit.
+Our goal today is to give you a concrete plan you can put into practice this afternoon or later this week to conduct an audit, find your strengths and weaknesses, and prioritize the highest-leverage changes you can make on your organization’s website.

-On top of that, we’ve made it our goal with this to make sure that the audit only takes a few hours to complete.
-We know time is tight at most nonprofits, and the number one reason that most organizations don’t audit their website is there’s just too many other things on your plate.
+We know time is tight at most nonprofits.
+And the number one reason most folks don’t start or finish an audit is because there are just too many other things on your plate.
 So we’ve streamlined this process as much as we possibly can to make it as manageable as possible.

-We’re going to start with a quick overview of what makes a great audit, and then we’ll get into the actual process of completing your nonprofit website audit.
+We’re going to start with an overview of what makes a great website audit, and then we’ll walk through the process we’ve shared with hundreds of nonprofits to actually conduct a nonprofit website audit.

 Nonprofit Website Audit Overview

-Let’s start with a quick overview of a nonprofit website audit, just to make sure we’re on the same page when we talk about this stuff.
+Let’s start with a quick overview of a nonprofit website audit to make sure we’re on the same page when we talk about this stuff.

 Simply put, the goal is to identify your website’s strengths and weaknesses.
-But once you’ve done that, the idea is you’ll know what areas of your site need a little bit of love and where you should focus your efforts on making improvements.
+Once you’ve done that, you’ll know what areas of your site still need a little love and where you should focus your efforts on making improvements to get the most out of your web presence.

 What are the qualities of a great website audit?
 What does a great audit actually look like in practice?
-We’re gonna use the acronym ACE for the three qualities a great website audit needs to have.
+We’re going to use the acronym ACE for the three qualities a great website audit needs to have.

 And finally, a great website audit needs to be efficient.
 It just shouldn’t take a ton of time to complete.
 Because if it’s not efficient, it’s just a whole lot more likely that it’s gonna get bumped to the back burner.